zendesk/go-generics/README.md

 - Generic implementation that supports all types.
 - Time-to-live for items set in the cache may be configured
 - Fail-through cache may be configured to configure multiple levels of caching.
 If the key is missing from the primary, the secondary will be queried
-- Supports transparent encryption / decryption wrapper for configuring a encrypted cache in memory and/or redis.
+- Supports transparent encryption / decryption wrapper for configuring an encrypted cache in memory and/or redis.

 Future goals / features:
 - Sized based capacity